WebHare/platform/whtree/modules/consilio/doc/topics/consilio/opensearch.md

 If OpenSearch shuts itself down complaining about locks, verify that no other instance is already running

-- newly created index not visible in Kibana
+- newly created index not visible in Dashboard
 Indices will not show up in the dashboard's "Create index pattern" page if they are still empty.